 A Solution for the West – and the Nation

-The other three regional higher education compacts – the Midwestern Higher Education Compact (MHEC), New England Board of Higher Education (NEBHE), and Southern Regional Education Board (SREB) along with WICHE will work together to provide a nationwide blanket of reciprocity and will the compacts' presidents will serve on a national state authorization coordinating board along with representatives of the regional and national accrediting community, state officials, state higher education executive officers, state regulators and leaders of institutions representative of higher education.
-The regional higher education organizations are currently seeking grant support to begin implementation of SARA.
+The other three regional higher education compacts – the Midwestern Higher Education Compact (MHEC), New England Board of Higher Education (NEBHE), and Southern Regional Education Board (SREB) along with WICHE are working together to provide a nationwide reciprocity and the compacts' presidents serve on the National Council for SARA, along with representatives of the regional and national accrediting community, state officials, state higher education executive officers, state regulators and leaders of institutions representative of higher education.